AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/MS-4018-Gettingstartedpages/Gettingstartedcombinedlab.md

 - **PowerPoint:** Core tool for creating, designing, and presenting visual slide-based presentations.

-- **Copilot Integration:** AI-powered assistant embedded in Microsoft 365 apps to summarize content, generate visuals, analyze data, and draft professional text, enhancing productivity and collaboration.
+- **Copilot Integration:** AI-powered assistant embedded in Microsoft 365 apps to summarize content, generate visuals, analyse data, and draft professional text, enhancing productivity and collaboration.

-- **Excel:** You will use Copilot in Excel to analyze sales data and identify key trends.
+- **Excel:** You will use Copilot in Excel to analyse sales data and identify key trends.
 You will create visualizations, compare product performance, and uncover correlations.
 Finally, you will generate and summarize insights to support data-driven decision-making.

 - **Teams:** It is a collaboration platform that helps people chat, meet, call, and work together in one place.
 It allows teams to share files, collaborate in real time, and integrate with Microsoft 365 apps.
 Teams makes communication and teamwork faster, simpler, and more organized.